fyzalis/elephant/README.md

 favoriteOnText: "Cette page ne m'intéresse plus"
 path: "",
 theme: "default",
+displayModeText:{
+  'normal': 'View all',
+  'see_other': 'Reduce view'
+},
+clear: "Clear",
+clearText: "Would you really reset your selection ?",
 pluginInformation: "Selection made based on your browsing on the site."
 }
 ~~~~